andykang2000-hub/F1-Pit-Stop-Strategy-Optimizer/README.md

 3. **Safety car risk**: a longer stint increases exposure to a VSC/SC that erases the pace advantage

 ### Weather Model — Honest Assessment
 The real-time model achieves F1=0.974 on training (Russian GP) and F1=1.000 on Japanese GP validation — but **Hungarian GP fails (F1=0.000)**.
-This is not a model bug.
-Hungary's evening cooling produced identical humidity/temperature patterns to rainfall.
+This happens because Hungary's evening cooling produced identical humidity/temperature patterns to rainfall.
 The `TrackAirGap` feature partially addresses this but cannot fully resolve it without multi-race training data.

 **The model is best described as a wet condition severity classifier, not a forecast tool.** It quantifies *how wet* conditions currently are, and whether they're getting better or worse — directly useful for the decision of whether to switch from INTERMEDIATE to WET compound.